- User Since

 Nov 22 2018

-Though I really hope gn will work with the tools layout ( i.e. llvm/tools/lld ) soon so I can make use of ninja -C out/gn check-lld. :)
+I really hope gn catches on and it also works with the tools layout ( i.e. llvm/tools/lld ) so I can make good use of ninja -C out/gn check-lld. :)

 Apr 22 2018